rivue/Gamified-Study-Tool/README.md

             - note: maybe change top navbar to be a constant hovering side menu on the side / bottom of the screen maybe similar to duolingo and possibly replace "my library", "settings", etc.. with actual icons
                 - potential new menu: "my libraries" "browse libraries" (would link from search?) "notifications" (like error messages or who joined a library or something), create / + (or maybe it would be a tab at the top next to search)
                 - menu for library would have members list, settings for course owner, potentially a list of files to see, potentially a screen to see library statistics like # likes, # people, etc...
+                -  settings button would enable course owners to remove people, change visibility settings I think? or check different boxes for question types, or see users or something users could add a note for each unit or something
             - add ui ability to "join" private libraries / public libraries that you didn't create maybe in like a seperate page or list or maybe I could add a box for putting in library codes or something
             - ⭐️ after user submits something and is waiting, display a loading bar or wheel or different rotating facts (maybe relevant to the library?) letting the user know that it is generating
             - also note: ask gemini / grok / gpt / claude for some ui design tips like adding a menu bar, or ui tips / tricks / helpful websites / youtube videos, etc...